 The list you're viewing contains people like Rodolfo Hoyo and Jane Olivor.From reputable, prominent, and well known vocal coachs to the lesser known vocal coachs of today, these are some of the best professionals in the vocal coach field.
 If you want to answer the questions, "Who are the most famous vocal coachs ever?" and "What are the names of famous vocal coachs?" then you're in the right place.
 (26 items)

-Hugh Martin was an American musical theater and film composer, arranger, vocal coach, and playwright.
-He was best known for his score for the 1944 MGM musical Meet Me In St. Louis, in which Judy Garland sang three Martin songs, "The Boy Next Door," "The Trolley Song," and "Have Yourself a Merry Little Christmas."
+Hugh Martin (August 11, 1914 – March 11, 2011) was an American musical theater and film composer, arranger, vocal coach, and playwright.
+He was best known for his score for the 1944 MGM musical Meet Me in St. Louis, in which Judy Garland sang three Martin songs, "The Boy Next Door," "The Trolley Song," and "Have Yourself a Merry Little Christmas."
 The last of these has become a Christmas season standard in the United States and around the English-speaking world.
-Martin became a close friend of Garland and was her accompanist at many of her concert performances in the 1950s, including her appearances at the Palace Theater. ...moresee more on Hugh Martin
+Martin became a close friend of Garland and was her accompanist at many of her concert performances in the 1950s, including her appearances at the Palace Theater. ...more on Wikipedia

-Sylvia Olden Lee was a renowned vocal coach and accompanist, and the first African-American to be employed by the Metropolitan Opera.
+Sylvia Olden Lee (29 June 1917 – 10 April 2004) was a renowned vocal coach and accompanist, and the first African-American to be employed by the Metropolitan Opera.
 She was a master of all aspects of European classical music as well as the Negro Spiritual.
 Lee was born into the very musical Olden family in Meridian, Mississippi.
 Her father, James Clarence Olden, was a member of the Fisk Quartet, which included Roland Hayes.
 She studied piano and organ at Howard University and Oberlin Conservatory.
-Among the highlights of her career: She was invited to play at the White House for the inauguration of Franklin Delano Roosevelt.
+Among the highlights of her career: She was invited to play at the White House for the inauguration of Franklin Delano Roosevelt (1933).
 In 1942 she toured with Paul Robeson.
-In 1954, after being hired as vocal coach for the ...moresee more on Sylvia Olden Lee
+In 1954, after being ...more on Wikipedia